Calls blur on the element.

 labels.
 Option is considered matching if all specified properties match.

-noActions that initiate navigations are waiting for these navigations to happen and for pages to start loading.
+Optional noActions that initiate navigations are waiting for these navigations to happen and for pages to start loading.
 You

 can opt out of waiting via setting this flag.
 You would only need this option in the exceptional cases such as

 navigating to inaccessible pages.
-Defaults to false
+Defaults to false.

-timeout?: numberMaximum time in milliseconds, defaults to 30 seconds, pass 0
+Optional timeout?: numberMaximum time in milliseconds, defaults to 30 seconds, pass 0 to disable timeout.
+The default value can be changed

 by using the